 Koester is the author of Harriet Beecher Stowe: A Spiritual Life (Eerdmans Publishing Co., 2013).
 She is currently working on a new expanded version of her Fortress Introduction to the History of Christianity in the U.S. In the field of spirituality, she has published Journeying Through Lent with Luke and numerous Bible studies; she recently completed a two year program in Spiritual Direction at Christos Center in Lino Lakes, MN.

-Professor Koester has taught widely in the area of religion, but her focus area is the history of the religion in the U.S. She loves working with students, especially doing “time travel” to discover what people believed and how they lived out their faith.
-“Why study history?” she will ask.
+Professor Koester loves working with students, especially doing “time travel” to discover what people believed and how they changed the world.
+“Why Study History?” she will ask you.
 “Because objects in the rearview mirror are closer than they appear.”